How Long Do Hemorrhoids Last?

 What Are Hemorrhoids

-Hemorrhoids are swollen veins found in and around the anus and the lower rectum.
-These swollen veins are sometimes called piles.
+Hemorrhoids are painful, swollen veins found in and around the anus and the lower rectum.
+These swollen veins are sometimes called piles by the medical community.
 They look similar to varicose veins.

 Hemorrhoids can either be internal or external.
 Internal hemorrhoids can be found in the rectum while external hemorrhoids appear under the skin tissue around the anus.